How to Use Primer Coats for Getting High-Quality Vacuum Metallized Coatings

 At Rustagi Polymers, vacuum metalising is a core part of our integrated finishing services.
 We support your product vision from part design to ready-for-market execution.

-Whether you’re looking to build a premium line of lifestyle accessories or scale up automotive interior components, we’ll help you deliver the metallic impact your customers expect—without compromising speed or cost.
+Whether you’re looking to build a premium line of lifestyle accessories or scale up automotive interior components, Rustagi Polymers help you deliver the best that matches customers expectatations, without compromising on cost and quality.

 Applications of Vacuum Metalising in Automotive and Electronics